What can we learn from the past to minimize the risks of malevolent Immature Superintelligence?

 Conclusion: The world has not been combating Climate Change properly because to solve such a global problem in an efficient way we need to act globally.
 But that requires a strong Global Government and not such a weak incoherent organisation like the United Nations.
-Here, the existential risk triggering decision was the signing of the Paris Accord in 2015, which started the process of a gradual decarbonization of the world’s economy.
+Although the signing of the Paris Accord in 2015, semms to be a significant step in the right direction, it has already been proven it is far inadequate and requires much more commitment from the signatories of the Treaty to accelerate the process of a gradual decarbonization of the world’s economy.

 - The final example is still evolving and is not an existential threat for the world but rather the most destructive event for the country in economic and political sense for a long time.
 I am talking about Brexit, which has entered its final stage.
 From November till mid December 2018 the British government has released over 100 so-called Notices, detailing the consequences of Brexit in various areas.
 It is that the disclosure of a potential damage to Britain’s political influence, economy, security, tourism, science and cultural relations that have gradually made the population aware of the consequences of Brexit.
 Because of that rising awareness, no party in the Parliament wants a hard Brexit and more and more voters that had voted for Brexit have second thoughts, believing that Britain should stay as a full member of the EU.